Kentucky Derby Winners: Full List, Results and History (1875–2026)

 Who holds the fastest time in Kentucky Derby history?

-Secretariat set the record in 1973 with a time of 1:59.40.
+Secretariat set the all-time record in 1973 with a time of 1:59.40.
 Monarchos ran the second-fastest in 2001 at 1:59.97.
-Secretariat is the only horse to break two minutes at Churchill Downs in the Derby.
+Secretariat is the only horse to break the two-minute mark at Churchill Downs in the Derby.

 Which jockey has won the most Kentucky Derby races?

 Eddie Arcaro and Bill Hartack each won five times.
-No jockey has beaten that record in over 50 years.
+No jockey has matched that record in over 50 years.

 Which trainer has won the most Kentucky Derbies?

 Ben A. Jones and Bob Baffert both hold the record at six wins each.
-Baffert is targeting a record seventh win in 2026.
+Baffert is chasing a record seventh win at the 2026 Kentucky Derby on May 2 with Potente, ridden by Juan Hernandez.

-How often does the favorite horse win the Derby?
+How often does the favorite win the Derby?

 About one in three races goes to the favorite.
-That works out to roughly 35 percent of all Derbies.
+That works out to roughly 35 percent of all Kentucky Derby winners.

 What is the largest upset in Derby history?